-We located an insurance policy with the owner's estate listed as the beneficiary, the policy holder passed away in the mid eighties and the holder of the funds had not been able to find any heirs so the funds were left unclaimed.
-When we started working on the account it came to our attention that the policy holder was still married when he passed away, we were able to contacted Mrs. Jackie B. surviving spouse of the decedent, and she was very surprised and delighted to hear of her long deceased husband's life insurance policy, dating back some 30 years ago.
-We filed a successful claim on her behalf and it received the funds shortly thereafter.
+We located an insurance policy that listed the owner's estate as the beneficiary.
+The policy holder passed away in the mid eighties, and the holder of the funds had not been able to find any heirs, so the funds were left unclaimed.
+When we started working on the account, it came to our attention that the policy holder was still married when he passed away.
+We were able to contacted Mrs. Jackie B., the surviving spouse of the decedent.
+She was very surprised to hear of her long deceased husband's life insurance policy, dating back some 30 years ago.
+We filed a successful claim on her behalf, and she received the funds shortly thereafter.

 Jackie B; Whittier, CA

 Mr. Dennis C. was entitled to his late wife's inheritance belonging to his father's in law estate.
 Most of the funds were held up in different businesses that were incorporated, but since the officers were long deceased, the businesses had been suspended from lack of activity and unpaid fees.
 Even though Dennis had been appointed the executor, trustee, sole heir, and beneficiary of his father's in law estate, his was still not able to have the funds released.
 After working closely with Dennis and the holders of the funds, and upon proving Dennis's entitlement, we needed to revive all businesses, pay all outstanding dues, and dissolve the businesses to bring everything to close.
 We were finally able to complete Dennis's claim and all the funds were distributed to him.

 Mr. and Mrs. Michael T. had a home loan on their house, their house was flooded and uninhabitable.
 As a result, their house had to be foreclosed, any balances outstanding were zeroed out, and the property was conveyed to Real Estate Owned (REO), relieving them of any remaining debt.